rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 ## Prerequisites

-### AH - don't tar all of those files, just use the ones you need (I think its a subset of 100 structures each)

-The test framework requires Python version 3.6 or 3.7.
+#### System software

+The test framework requires Python version 3.6+ and R version 3.6+.
+Many of the data generation steps also take advantage of high-performance computing resources.
+The default setup is configured for a conda cluster.
+The file `hpc_util` includes examples for a SLURM cluster.
+For other resource management systems, add a custom function to the `hpc_util` file and make default in the `generate_benchamrk_data` script.

+#### Molecular modeling software

 The tests also uses both the command-line and python interfaces to the Rosetta macromolecular modeling suite.
 Rosetta is available to academic users for free and to comercial users for a fee.

 To get Rosetta, obtain a license and download the package at <https://www.rosettacommons.org/software/license-and-download>.
 To compile the code, navigate to the `Rosetta/main/source/` directory and run the command below.